Kayleigh: Release

-"Kayleigh" entered the UK Singles Chart on 18 May 1985 and climbed to the number-two position.
-It was kept from the number-one spot by a version of "You'll Never Walk Alone" by the charity supergroup the Crowd in June 1985, which was released following the Bradford City stadium fire.
+"Kayleigh" entered the UK singles chart on 18 May 1985 and climbed to the number two position.
+It was kept from number one by a version of "You'll Never Walk Alone" by the charity supergroup the Crowd in June 1985, which was released following the Bradford City stadium fire.

 As with all Marillion albums and singles of the Fish period, the cover art was designed by Mark Wilkinson from an idea by Fish.
 The B-side on the international version, "Lady Nina", would go on to be used as a single promoting the 1986 US-only mini album Brief Encounter.
 "Lady Nina" is the only Marillion song from the Fish era to use a drum machine.
 The US version of the single uses "Heart of Lothian" instead, another track from Misplaced Childhood that would eventually be released as the third and final single from the album.
 A CD replica of the single was also part of a collectors box-set released in July 2000 which contained Marillion's first 12 singles and was re-issued as a 3-CD set in 2009 (see The Singles '82–'88).